 2. Engage Her with the Music

 The second is to immerse her in the music, or figuratively speaking, hypnotize her with the music.
 You must dance the music and not the steps, so that her attention is tuned to the music rather than the steps.
 You have to let her resonate with the music and forget about the movements in order to enter the daydreaming state.
 To do so you need to present her with your own interpretation of the music.
-If you step to every beat mechanically without any interpretation, then she will do the same without actually listening to the music and enjoying the interaction with you.
+If you step to every beat mechanically without any interpretation, then she will do the same without actually listening to the music.
 Here again, good music plays a crucial role, which, however, is in the hands of the DJ.
 Dancers can only use whatever music provided to them as much as possible (see My Two Cents on Music Selections).

 3. Keep the Steps Simple